-The Virtual Power Plant and how it works
+The virtual power plant and how it works

-In Germany, ‘downregulation’ (the ability to adjust power generation) is already mandatory, and Statkraft has been running its VPP there since 2011.
-This VPP has a capacity greater than 9,000MW, making it one of the biggest power generation facilities in Europe.
+In Germany, ‘downregulation’ (the ability to adjust power generation) is already mandatory, and Statkraft has been running its VPP there since 2012.
+This VPP has a capacity greater than 10,000 MW, making it one of the biggest power generation facilities in Europe.
 It has the capability to turn generation from individual assets up and down within seconds, increasing their flexibility and enabling us to match German demand in real-time.

 Statkraft Unity, our trading platform, allows our customers’ intermittent renewable generation to be scheduled seamlessly.
 The flexibility of the renewable plants can thus be fully leveraged and work to the advantage of the power generators as well as the grid operators and energy consumers.